AurelWeinhold/nvim/readme.md

    stow --dir=$HOME nvim
    ```
    from the directory in which you cloned this repo.
-4. Everything should be installed now so open Neovim and run
+4. Everything should be installed and at the right place now, so open Neovim and
+   run
    ```
    :helptags ALL
    ```
-   to generate the helptags.
-This will enable you to look through the help pages
+   to generate the helptags (`:help helptags`).
+This will enable you to look
-   of the plugins.
+   through the help pages of the plugins.

 ## Colors